genelee/tiny-experiment/README.md

 tinyManager.setup({
   experiments: [ ...experiments... ],
   globalCompletionHandler: function(params) {
-    // do something where argument, params, has keys: experimentName, variantName, variantInt, and variantNames }
+    // do something where argument, params, has keys: experimentName, variantName, variantId, and variantNames }
 })
 ```